What Are the Different Types of Engineering?

 - The field is typically divided into five main branches, with hundreds of subfields.

-- Students who major in engineering can expect to earn a high salary.
+- Students who major in engineering can generally expect to earn a high salary.

 - Many consider engineering a challenging major due to its emphasis on math and science.

 Engineering is one of the most popular and lucrative majors college students can pursue.
-An in-demand STEM field, engineering offers an array of professional opportunities in many industries, such as those related to oil, renewable energy, and medicine.
+An in-demand STEM field, engineering offers an array of professional opportunities in many industries, such as oil, renewable energy, and medicine.

-Engineering is a broad term that encompasses any scientific or technological branch that deals primarily with designing and developing machines, engines, and other products or architectural structures.
-After all, to "engineer" something means to create, build, or design it.
+To engineer something means to create, build, or design it.
+As such, engineering entails any scientific or technological branch that deals with designing and developing machines, engines, and other products or structures.

-Some types of engineering are considered subfields of other broader kinds of engineering.
+Some types of engineering are subfields of other kinds of engineering.
 For example, environmental engineering is often described as a subset of civil engineering.
-Moreover, some branches, like industrial engineering, are considered interdisciplinary because they combine aspects from multiple disciplines.
+Some branches, like industrial engineering, are considered interdisciplinary because they combine aspects from multiple disciplines.

 Most sources divide engineering into the following five branches.

 Often thought to be the oldest engineering discipline, civil engineering focuses on constructing, designing, and maintaining physical structures used by the public, such as dams, bridges, tunnels, roads, airports, subway systems, and water supply systems.
-Many of these engineers specialize in building eco-friendly architecture in an effort to combat climate change.
+Many of today's engineers specialize in building eco-friendly architecture to combat climate change.

 Civil engineers work in many industries, like transportation, urban planning, and space.
-Some famous civil engineering projects include the Great Wall of China, the Panama Canal, the Golden Gate Bridge, and the Eiffel Tower.
+Famous civil engineering projects include the Great Wall of China, the Panama Canal, the Golden Gate Bridge, and the Eiffel Tower.

 - Architectural engineering